gaozhao1989/pyjab/README.rst

        # Click a JABElement
        login_btn.click()

-You can also open the Java window process by specifying the file path when :
+You can also open the Java window process by specifying the file path which will launch the Java WebStart process for the given file :

 .. code-block:: python